 Warning!
 This procedure removes all stored procedures you have created at your site.
 Before you begin, save your local stored procedures using the defncopy utility.
-See the Utility Guide for more information on Adaptive Server utilities.

 To create a larger system procedures device (sysprocsdev):

 1 Determine which device or devices you need to remove.